AnesBenmerzoug/Handwriting-Model/README.md

 # Handwriting Model
-Implementation of a model for handwriting synthesis using Long Short-Term Memory recurrent neural networks in PyTorch.
+Implementation of a model for handwriting synthesis using a Long Short-Term Memory recurrent neural networks in PyTorch.

 Based on the work of Alex Graves described in this article: https://arxiv.org/abs/1308.0850

 # Dataset
 The dataset used to train this neural network is the [IAM On-Line Handwriting Database](http://www.fki.inf.unibe.ch/databases/iam-on-line-handwriting-database).